aManNamedTed/windows-music-library/README.md

 7. Select C++ Project.
 8. Name your project something fun, then click OK.
 9. Navigate to the directory you want to save your project in and click Save.
-10. In the view on the left, click the Project tab
+10. In the view on the left, click the Project tab.
 11. Right click your project.
 12. Select Add To Project...
 13. Navigate to the src directory within the library.